-The personal director nominated by TMF Global Services Limited ('TMF') that provides directorship services to the Company, has not received director emoluments in her personal capacity.
-The personal directorship fee to TMF amounted to 66,184 (2019: 66,280).
-Additionally, directors acting as physical directors were entitled to a total remuneration of 628,343 (2019: 621,757).
+The personal director nominated by TMF Global Services (UK) Limited ('TMF') that provides director services to the Company, has not received director emoluments in their personal capacity.
+The personal directorship fee to TMF amounted to ε 7,680 (2020: ε 6,184).
+Additionally, directors acting as physical directors were entitled to a total remuneration of ε 19,199 (2020: ε 22,159).